-The first thing you’ll want to pay attention to when buying a new laptop is the operating system.
+The operating system is the first thing you’ll want to pay attention to when buying a new laptop.
 Two of the most well-known are Windows and Mac.
-Both choices allow you to complete many of the same tasks, such as creating text documents, spreadsheets and presentations, as well as video conferencing with a webcam and conducting research.
+Both choices allow you to complete many of the same tasks, such as creating text documents, spreadsheets, presentations, and video conferencing with a webcam and conducting research.
 However, their interfaces and applications accomplish these goals differently.

-Apple computers operate using macOS, while new PCs come with Windows 10.
-Additionally, Windows operating systems tend to offer greater diversity in capabilities and price points, as these computers are produced by many different companies.
+Apple computers operate using macOS, while new PCs come with Windows 11.
+Additionally, Windows operating systems offer greater diversity in capabilities and price points, as many different companies produce these computers.

 For example, those who want a quality laptop using Windows can choose from but aren’t limited to:

 The third operating system is used in Chromebooks.
 Understanding what a Chromebook laptop is can help you decide whether this laptop option will fit your needs.

 These computers have been around for about 12 years and don’t use Windows or Mac operating systems.
 Instead, they use a Linux-based operating system known as Chrome OS.
 Chromebooks rely on the Google Chrome web browser and offer some capabilities for apps, particularly Android apps.
 They also rely on more web-based capabilities, like Google Docs.

 Like Windows-based computers, you’ll find several companies that produce quality Chromebooks for students, including but not limited to:

 Students aren’t always the most gentle with their devices as they transport their laptops to classes, the library, or study sessions.
 Therefore, as you choose your laptop, you’ll want to make a durable selection.
 These laptops can withstand rougher treatment, which should help your laptop work well throughout your schooling.